Here in the States, they are called Swedish Meatballs

 4 tablespoons butter

-Soak bread crumbs in milk and blend with meat.
+Soak bread crumbs or oatmeal in milk and mix it in with the meat.
 Saute onions in 2 tablespoons butter.
 Mix together seasonings, eggs, onion.
 Mix well and form into small balls.

-My mom always make a flat test-meatball, on a iron skillet, to make sure the seasoning was right.
+My mom always makes a flat test-meatball, on a cast-iron skillet, to make sure the seasoning is right.

-This is a great method my Norwegian sister-in-law, Hjalma, taught me, and I like it since it is fast and we use no fat for baking them.
+This is a great method of making Swedish Meatballs that my Norwegian sister-in-law, Hjalma, taught me, and I like it because it is fast you bake them all at once and we don't use any fat for making them.

 Heat the oven to 350° F.

 Form the kjøttkaker as mentioned above.
-Melt butter in iron skillet; brown them on all sides and place them in an oven proof serving dish and set aside.
+Melt butter in a skillet; brown them on lightly all sides and place them in an ovenproof serving dish and set aside.

 1/4 teaspoon minced garlic